neuroneuro15/SciCourseSite2/app/content/lessons/Lesson8_Pandas .md

 day: 2
 num: 7
 icon: fa-table
-summary: Organize your N-Dimensional Data and increase your code readability with Pandas DataFrames
+summary: Label and organize your N-Dimensional Data and increase your code readability with Pandas DataFrames
 exercises:
   - testfile.csv